Particular/docs.particular.net/nservicebus/messaging/evolving-contracts.md

 isLearningPath: true
 ---

-In message-based systems, the messages are part of a contract, which defines how services communicate with each other.
+In message-based systems, the messages are part of a contract, which defines how services communicate.

-Evolving contracts over time is challenging and an appropriate strategy should be reviewed and customized for each system.
+Evolving contracts over time is challenging, and an appropriate strategy should be reviewed and customized for each system.
 When evolving message contracts, consider the following:

 * Endpoints updated to the latest message contract might still receive messages using the old contract.
 Senders might still use the old contract, or not all in-flight messages (messages waiting to be consumed in input queues) have been processed before the upgrade.